 Short-term medication: If you wish the school to administer medication to your child (e.g. antibiotics, Panadol), you must notify the class teacher as well as provide to the office a note indicating child's name, class, dosage and time.
 Any medications given to children will be stored in a secured area.
+They should be given to the school in original packaging.

 Long-term medication: The administering of medicines long term requires a letter of advice to the school from the child's doctor e.g. ADD medication, Epi-pens.
-Forms are available from the Administration office required
+Forms are available from the Administration office.